ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 Note how the `company` column is defined as a `Tuple(catchPhrase String, name String)`.
 The `address` field uses an `Array(Tuple)`, with a nested `Tuple` to represent the `geo` column.

-JSON can be inserted into this table in its current structure.
+JSON can be inserted into this table in its current structure:

 ```sql
 INSERT INTO people FORMAT JSONEachRow